TimLee2/RiskScript/README.md

 - Map (or visual) to help locate territories on board

 # Known Issues (or Improvements)
-- Dynamically display the Players boxes instead of all 7 at once
 - Modify some of the resets so the whole page doesn't have to reload
 - Notify the players that get a card at start of game due to uneven territory distribution based on # of Players